 Annually, over 20,000 people end up in the hospital as a result of carbon monoxide poisoning.
-The odorless, colorless gas is referred to as the silent killer because it’s practically undetectable without a carbon monoxide detector.
+This colorless, odorless gas is referred to as the silent killer because it’s practically undetectable without a carbon monoxide detector.

-- Put in a CO detector on all floors of your home and swap out the batteries yearly.
+- Install a CO detector on all floors of your home and swap out the batteries yearly.

-- Keep all possible sources of combustion, such as clothing, rugs, or bedding, a minimum of three feet away from space heaters, stoves, furnaces or fireplaces.
+- Keep all possible sources of combustion, such as paper, clothing, bedding, or rugs, a minimum of three feet away from fireplaces, furnaces, stoves, or space heaters.

-- Before igniting a fire in the fireplace, always check to ensure the chimney damper is open and unclogged.
+- Before igniting a fire in the fireplace, always check to confirm the chimney damper is open and unobstructed.

-- Never leave portable heaters or fireplaces neglected.
-Shut off space heaters and be sure all embers in the fireplace are fully extinguished before leaving either heating source unattended.
+- Never leave portable heaters or fireplaces alone.
+Shut off space heaters and confirm all embers in the fireplace are fully extinguished before leaving either heating source unattended.

-- Space heaters should always be positioned on the floor, and on a hard, fire-resistant surface, like porcelain tile.
-Keep young ones and pets away from space heaters.
+- Space heaters should always be positioned on the floor, and on a hard, nonflammable surface, like porcelain tile.
+Keep young ones and animals away from space heaters.

-- When investing in a new space heater, buy a model that powers off automatically if the heater tips over.
+- When investing in a new space heater, purchase a model that powers off automatically if the heater tips over.